What is a Nebula? Definition, Examples, Types & Photos

 What Causes a Nebula?

 Essentially, a nebula is formed when portions of the interstellar material experience a gravitational collapse.
-Mutual gravitational attraction causes matter in space to gather and join together, forming areas of intensifying density.
+Mutual gravitational attraction causes matter in space to gather and form areas of increasing density.

 Stars may begin to form in the central region of this collapsing material.
-The ultraviolet ionizing radiation causes the gas surrounding the star to become visible in optical wavelengths (what our eyes can see).
+Ultraviolet ionizing radiation makes the gas surrounding the star visible at optical wavelengths (what our eyes can see).
 These formations can be hundreds of light-years in diameter.

 The Universe is not a total vacuum.
-Outer space is comprised of “Interstellar Medium” (ISM) which is essentially gas and dust particles.
+Outer space is composed of the “Interstellar Medium” (ISM), which is essentially a mixture of gas and dust.
 A whopping 99% of the Interstellar Medium is composed of gas, and about 75% of its mass takes the form of hydrogen.
 The remaining 25% is helium.

-The interstellar gas includes neutral atoms and molecules and charged particles like ions and electrons.
-This gas has an average density of approximately 1 atom per cubic centimeter, which is extremely thin.
+The interstellar gas comprises neutral atoms and molecules, as well as charged particles, including ions and electrons.
+This gas has an average density of approximately one atom per cubic centimeter, which is extremely thin.

 “Even though the interstellar gas is very dispersed, the amount of matter adds up over the vast distances between the stars.
-Eventually, along with enough gravitational attraction between clouds, this matter can combine and collapse to forms stars and planetary systems.”
+Eventually, along with enough gravitational attraction between clouds, this matter can combine and collapse into stars and planetary systems.”

 Thor's Helmet